 As of WordPress 4.4, terms have been split, which means that this now adds

 'include_children' => true to almost all taxonomy queries.
 This can have a very significant performance impact on code that was performant previously and in some cases, queries that used to return almost instantly will time out.
 Therefore, we now recommend

 'include_children' => false to be added to all taxonomy queries when possible.

 In many instances where the wanted behavior is to grab all posts that are either the parent or a child term this can be replaced by only querying for the parent term and enforcing inside a

-save_post() hook that if a child term is added that its parent term is also added.
-A one time WP CLI command might be needed to ensure previous data integrity.
+save_post() hook that if a child term is added then its parent term is also added.
+A one time WP-CLI command might be needed to ensure previous data integrity.